Emmanuel Pelaez: Early life and career

 Pelaez was born in Medina, Misamis (now part of Misamis Oriental) to Gregorio Aguilar Pelaez, Sr. and Felipa Vicente Neri (second wife).
 He was fourth among eight children between Gregorio and Felipa: Rosario, Concepción, Gregorio Jr., Emmanuel, Jose Ma., Lourdes, Antonio, and Carmen.
 He studied in Cagayan de Misamis (former name of Cagayan de Oro) Elementary School where he got the highest honors.
 He then went to the Ateneo de Manila High School and got his Associate in Arts at the Cebu UP Junior College.

 He received his law degree from the University of Manila in 1938, and in the same year topped the Bar examinations.
 He worked as a Senate Clerk at the Journal Division from 1934 to 1935, Debate Reporter from 1935 to 1937, and court translator from 1937 to 1938.
 He was employed as assistant court reporter at the Court of Appeals from 1939 to 1940, then later Special Prosecutor of the People's Court from 1945 up to 1946.
 Pelaez practiced law and at the same time professor of law at the University of Manila from 1946 up to 1963.

 First stint in Congress

 In 1949, he was elected Congressman, representing his home province.
-During his term as representative, He was adjudged one of the Ten Outstanding Congressmen by the Congressional Press Club, one of the Ten Most Useful Congressmen by the Philippine Free Press, and one of the two Most Outstanding Congressmen by the League of Women Voters of the Philippines.
+During his term as representative, He was adjudged one of the Ten Outstanding Congressmen by the Congressional Press Club, one of the Ten Most Useful Congressmen by the Philippines Free Press, and one of the two Most Outstanding Congressmen by the League of Women Voters of the Philippines.

 Such achievements in the Lower House of Congress brought him to the Senate floor in 1953.
 He was unanimously chosen Most Outstanding Senator by the League of Women Voters of the Philippines and the Senate Press Club.
 In 1959, he was unsuccessful in his Senate re-election bid, placing 10th out of the 8 seats up for election.